mulle-sde/mulle-env/README.md

 ## Add environment variables

 During the start of the sub-shell the file `.mulle-env/environment.sh` will be sourced.
-You can easily expand this file.
-Unless you reinitialize with "mulle-sde init -f", your edits will be safe.
+You can edit this file.
+Unless you reinitialize with "mulle-sde init -f", your changes will be safe.

 > Hint: Do not forget to `export` your environment variables.